ChamberZ1/cybertwit/README.md

 # cybertwit

-Cybersecurity news bot that pulls RSS feeds, filters stories, and generates a daily digest with Gemini or Groq.
+Cybersecurity news bot that pulls RSS feeds, filters stories, and generates a daily digest with Gemini, Groq, or a free model from OpenRouter.

 ## Make It Your Own